First Scutari War: Aftermath

 Both parties were unsatisfied with the peace treaty and believed that the other party was in breach of the agreed terms and that the other party should pay more for the damage during the war.
 It seems that Venice continued to jeopardize the rights of the Orthodox Church in the region of Skadar Lake.
-In such circumstances even a small conflict like a minor dispute between Hoti and Mataguži (two clans who lived north of the Skadar Lake, on the border of Zeta and Venetian Scutari) over pasture lands started chain of events which led to the new war.
-Although Balša III judged in favour of the Mataguži clan, Hoti attacked them and captured the disputed lands.
+In such circumstances even a small conflict like a minor dispute between Hoti and Mataguži (two clans who lived north of the Skadar Lake, on the border of Zeta and Venetian Shkodër) over pasture lands started chain of events which led to the new war.
+Although Balsha III judged in favour of the Mataguži clan, Hoti attacked them and captured the disputed lands.
 Mataguži killed four Hoti clansmen during the counter-attack.
-Hoti complained to Balša, who rejected their complaints with the words "You've got what you deserve!" (Што сте нашли на туђој граници — то вам!).
-Two of disappointed Hoti's chieftains who led a minor part of the clan decided to leave Balša and requested to be accepted under the Venetian suzerainty.
-At first Balša himself advised the Venetian governor in Scutari to accept them because he wanted to divide them from the rest of Hoti tribesmen.
+Hoti complained to Balsha, who rejected their complaints with the words "You've got what you deserve!" (Што сте нашли на туђој граници — то вам!).
+Two of disappointed Hoti's chieftains who led a minor part of the clan decided to leave Balsha and requested to be accepted under the Venetian suzerainty.
+At first Balsha himself advised the Venetian governor in Shkodër to accept them because he wanted to divide them from the rest of Hoti tribesmen.
 When he became aware of their eventual influence on the rest of Hoti tribesmen who remained loyal to him he changed his mind and insisted that Paolo Quirin should reject their request.
-In November 1414 the Senate instructed Paolo Quirin to ignore Balša′s advice and to grant Venetian citizenship to Hoti renegades.
-In response Balša purchased weapons for his forces which in early spring 1415 attacked and burned village Kalderon near Scutari.
+In November 1414 the Senate instructed Paolo Quirin to ignore Balsha′s advice and to grant Venetian citizenship to Hoti renegades.
+In response Balsha purchased weapons for his forces which in early spring 1415 attacked and burned village Kalderon near Shkodër.
 Based on Senate's instructions Venetians bribed the leader of the major group of Hoti (Andrija Hot) to accept Venetian suzerainty.
-By accepting Balša's refugees, Venetians violated their previous agreements with Balša who then decided not to respect their agreements anymore.
+By accepting Balsha's refugees, Venetians violated their previous agreements with Balsha who then decided not to respect their agreements anymore.
 He began to collect taxes on Venetian goods, confiscate Venetian grain, rob Venetian ships on Bojana and to prepare a military campaign against Hoti who organized a preventive attack against him at the beginning of 1418.
 In October 1418 Venetians started to confiscate goods owned by merchants from Ulcinj to compensate Venetians traders.
-In autumn 1418 Balša decided to start a new war.
-He employed a Venetian garrison of about 50 mercenaries who guarded the Scutari fortress before they switched sides and went to Balša.
-Balša also arrested all Venetian citizens who were caught on the territory of Zeta.
+In autumn 1418 Balsha decided to start a new war.
+He employed a Venetian garrison of about 50 mercenaries who guarded the Shkodër castle before they switched sides and went to Balsha.
+Balsha also arrested all Venetian citizens who were caught on the territory of Zeta.
 In March 1419 he started a new war—the Second Scutari War.